-Learning methods often utilize structured learning exercises (SLEs) such as simulations, role plays and other techniques that provide a real-world context for learning, ACCESS’s training courses establishes the institutional processes and systems needed to sustain new capabilities.
+Learning methods often utilize structured learning exercises (SLEs) such as simulations, role plays and other techniques that provide a real-world context for learning.
 In most cases, trainings are actually training-workshops, in which the participants are supported to analyze the situation in their own institution, identify gaps, and initiate the process of revising and enhancing systems, policies, and procedures as well as their own knowledge, skills and attitudes.

 - Training needs assessment

 - Training material development

 - Training of trainers

 ACCESS’s training courses are designed to address learning at three levels:

 - Cognitive learning, which focuses on knowledge acquisition, comprehension, and critical thinking

 - Behavioral learning, which focuses on the performance of procedures, operations, methods, and techniques

 - Affective learning, which focuses on attitudes and preferences

 ACCESS customizes its training design to fit the needs and context of the participants and the organization they represent.
 During delivery, ACCESS ensures that participants will be immersed in an array of structured learning exercises (SLEs) such as case studies, group and classroom exercises, and best practices that will help them understand implications of decisions and integrate concepts and principles learned from lecture presentations and discussion into practical applications in their respective organizations.